uwegeercken/covid19-dataflow-01/README.md

 - run the flow

 Running the flow on the shell:
 Instead of running the flow in the gui, it can also be run using the engine.sh (engine.bat) command line tool.
-It is locate in the bin folder of the Tweakstreet installation.
+It is located in the /bin folder of the Tweakstreet installation.

-Run the tool like this to run the flow and passing the two parameters
+Start the command line tool like this to run the flow and passing the two parameters:

     Example: bin/engine.sh -p root_folder_data /[folder to the data files] -p file_match_pattern .*/01-[0-9]{2}-2021.csv [path to the controlflow]/covid-controlflow.cfl